JinWooP98/Practice_HTML_CSS/README.md

-this repository is for practice CSS
+This repository is for CSS practice.
+I didn't write the html.